 |Source: National Golf Foundation, PGA Tour, LPGA Tour|

-With the average male golfer in the USA having a handicap of 14.4 (this average rises to 16 in the UK) it may feel that this average score value is high.
+With the average male golfer in the USA having a handicap of 14.4 (this average rises to 16 in the UK) – the average handicap for USA women is 26.4 and 25 in the UK – it may feel that these average score values are high.

-In addition, research based on data captured by TheGrint of 20,000 golfers and 400,000 scores of 18 Hole rounds suggested a much lower average score for amateurs of 90.8
+In addition, research based on data captured by TheGrint of 20,000 golfers and 400,000 scores of 18 Hole rounds suggested a much lower average score for regular men amateurs of 90.8

 However many believe that the real average score for amateur golfers is in reality much closer to 100 for a couple of reasons.